Preparing children for their future in an ever-changing world

 Intent

-Design and Technology should provide children with a real life context for learning.
 Through the DT curriculum, children should be inspired to create a range of structures, mechanisms, textiles, electrical systems and food products with a real life purpose.
 Pupils will learn how to take risks, becoming resourceful, innovative, enterprising and capable citizens both as individuals and as members of a team.
-Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.

 Implementation

-We have a clear and comprehensive scheme of work in line with the National Curriculum.
+We follow the Kapow scheme of work in line with the National Curriculum.
 Children have access to key knowledge, language and meanings to understand Design Technology and to use these skills appropriately.
-Consideration has been given to ensure progression across topics throughout each year group across the school; with certain topics revisited in subsequent years with a deeper focus to further improve understanding and long-term retention.
+Consideration has been given to ensure progression across topics throughout each year group across the school.

 Impact: